 The Actual Meaning of Digital Transformation

+As a customer-focused organization, we listen carefully to how organizations are dealing with digital transformation, especially in regards to how those initiatives are both impacting their overall business and security strategy and planning.
 We hear this popular term used within the context of large enterprises as a label for various projects and internal changes to apply digital technologies and data processes to re-tool the business for new growth.

 However, there’s no organization I know that is just now transforming their business into becoming digital: everyone uses email, computers, mobile devices, and with ubiquitous WiFi and internet access, comes video conferencing and instant messaging.
 So “digital transformation” is a bit of a misnomer with the proliferation of digital communication and data manipulation tools readily available.

-Digital Transformation typically means two things:
+Digital transformation typically means two things:

 - Projects that move your physical infrastructure to the cloud

 - Projects that make a business a web software company

 Real World Examples of New Applications Driving Growth